 The Danish language is said to be one of the most difficult ones to learn due to a bunch of silent letters and complex pronunciation.
 But we've added a bit more to the challenge.
 Let us introduce you to three letters you won't come across in the English alphabet: Æ, Ø and Å.

 If this isn't a fun fact, we don't know what is!
-Because Denmark is home to the world's oldest amusement park, Bakken, as well as the second oldest one, Tivoli Gardens.
-You find Bakken located just a short 20 minute train ride from Copenhagen central station and Tivoli Gardens is located just on the opposite side of the street from the station in the centre of our vibrant capital.
-Both of them are brilliant suggestions if you're looking for a fun-filled day - and that's a fact! (okay that was cheesy but it was right for the picking...)
+Denmark is home to the world's oldest amusement park, Bakken, just a 20 minute train ride from Copenhagen Central Station.
+The second oldest, Tivoli Gardens, is right next to the same station smack bang in the centre of our vibrant capital.
+Both of them are a great starting point for a fun-filled day - and that's just a fact!